Taishōgoto

 The taishōgoto (大正琴), or Nagoya harp, is a Japanese stringed musical instrument.
 The name derives from the Taishō period (1912–1926) when the instrument first appeared.
 It is essentially a Keyboard Psalmodikon with multiple strings.

 There are 4 types available: soprano has 5 or 6 strings, alto has 4 or 5 strings, tenor and bass have 1 or 2 strings.

+It is a duophonic instrument, with melody strings, each one typically being tuned to G in different octaves, which are playable using the keyboard and plucking, and an additional drone string, which is typically tuned to D and the pitch of which can't be altered while playing.